smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 The bronze soldier barely had time to scream.

-The Minotaur's hand closed around him.
-Not a hand, not a hoof, but something between.
+The Minotaur's hoof-hand closed around him.
 Fingers that ended in blunt claws, scarred from working stone, now closing around soft meat that bruised and broke.

 The head came off with a wet crunch.

-Not torn.
-Bitten.
 Teeth designed for vegetation learning new purposes through necessity.
 Blood and bone and brain matter, Food after days of nothing.
 The Minotaur didn't pause to savor.
 Just fed.
-Desperate.
-Primal.
+Desperate and primal.

 The courtyard erupted into chaos.